Pregnancy and Your Mental Health: The Complete Guide

 1. Talk, Talk, Talk!

 If you have concerns about your mental health, one of the best things you can do is talk to a healthcare professional.
 Your healthcare provider can provide more information on treatment interventions, including referrals to a mental health care specialist, such as an expert in talk therapy, psychotherapy, or psychiatry.
-Your doctor may also be able to prescribe medication, like antidepressants, which can help improve your mood and reduce mental health symptoms.
+Your doctor may also be able to prescribe medication, such as antidepressants, which can help improve your mood and reduce adverse mental health symptoms.

 2. Seek Social Support